ValeroM/weDJ/README.md

 }
 ```

-Returns a json obj with the new song added to our queue table:
+Returns a json object with the new song added to our queue table:

 ```json
 {